robscardi/TCD-Project-Mach-Zehnder-Modulator/README.md

 This repository contains several Matlab&copy; scripts that help with the analysis and study of the Mach-Zehnder Modulator and a Simulink&copy; <br />
   <br />
 __MZS_ER_alpha.m__, __MZS_ER_kL.m__, __MZS_ER_RF.m__ <br />
-These Matlab&copy; These scripts calculate and plot the extinction ratio and the intensity of the electric field for each output of a Mach-Zehnder modulator sweeping over three groups of parameters: in order, the attenuation constant of the device's lines, the coupling factor of the splitter and combiner, and the value of the RF digital high input <br />
+These scripts calculate and plot the extinction ratio and the intensity of the electric field for each output of a Mach-Zehnder modulator sweeping over three groups of parameters: in order, the attenuation constant of the device's lines, the coupling factor of the splitter and combiner, and the value of the RF digital high input <br />
   <br />